JorgeCoke/zustand-query/README.md

 - **State management** with Zustand
 - **Loading state** while fetching http requests and **error handling** out-of-the-box, with zero-config (can be easly _customized_)
 - Generic Reset action. **Reset your store** to its initial state
 - **Extended Set action**.
-Call you Set action directly from your components
+Call your Set action directly from your components
+- Query data from your API. **Duplicated query actions are ignored!**
 - Typescript's **type safety**

 ### Set up